How can Oracle Fusion Cloud Integrations help organizations implement business workflow?

-As you can see in the picture below, an enterprise may need to connect Oracle Fusion Applications with many cloud applications, on-premise applications, business partners and various business divisions, etc. Here we see a need to not only connect applications and systems but, also, implement business workflows, synchronize data across the enterprise, set up the right security for internal and external stakeholders, and so on.
+As you can see in the picture below, an enterprise may need to connect Oracle Fusion Applications with many cloud applications, on-premises applications, business partners and various business divisions, etc. Here we see a need to not only connect applications and systems but, also, implement business workflows, synchronize data across the enterprise, set up the right security for internal and external stakeholders, and so on.

 What are the major challenges in integrating Oracle Fusion Cloud with other enterprise and legacy applications?